I’ve had my Ooni for just over a year.

 Finding the hack on how to adjust the flame lower made a big difference.

-Three of the balls went into the fridge and I kept out one of the 275g balls plus the little one and baked a
+Four of the balls went into the fridge and I kept out two, including one of the smaller balls.

 pepperoni and mushroom pizza